The following frequently asked questions cover a broad spectrum of Undergraduate Programs information.

 Note: The Eller College strictly enforces the drop deadlines.
 We won't "backdate" a drop form so you can have a course deleted from your record, and we won't give you the "dean's signature" to withdraw from a class after the tenth week of class.

 What about adding a class?

 Registration through UAccess Student can be used to add through the first week of class, but in general classes are "closed" at that point and you'll need to use a Change of Schedule (drop/add) form to add a class, which requires the instructor's signature; sometimes the office staff in the department can sign to let you add, as well.
-After the 21st day of classes (the "Census Date," when enrollment reports must be finalized) you will have to pay a $250 late penalty to add units to your schedule.

 What is this "GRO" I keep hearing about?